OpenSearch Service

 Introduction

 OpenSearch Service is an open-source search and analytics engine, offering developers and organizations advanced search capabilities, robust data analysis, and insightful visualizations.
 OpenSearch Service also offers log analytics, real-time application monitoring, and clickstream analysis.
-The following versions of OpenSearch Service are supported by LocalStack:

 OpenSearch is closely coupled with the Elasticsearch Service.
 Clusters generated through the OpenSearch Service will be visible within the Elasticsearch Service interface, and vice versa.
-You can select an Elasticsearch version with the --engine-version
+You can select an Elasticsearch version with the --engine-version parameter while creating an OpenSearch Service domain.

 Getting started